 - CPR

-- Vital signs (5) (blood pressure, pulse, respiration, temperature and pulse oximetry)
+- Vital signs (5) (blood pressure, pulse, respiration, temperature, and pulse oximetry)

 - Sterile and aseptic technique

 - Venipuncture

 - Transfer of patient

 - Care of patient medical equipment (e.g., oxygen tank, IV tubing)

 The following radiologic procedures have been identified by the ARRT.
 Procedures that are considered elective by the ARRT are outlined in italic; all others are considered mandatory.
+Procedures that must be completed on a patient are marked with a P, those that can be simulated have a P or S. Only 10 procedures may be simulated.